ozyurtf/cpu-scheduler/README.md

 Even though the lack of protection may seem negative, the factor that causes this lack of protection (sharing address space and resources) is actually what allows efficient communication between different threads.

-But as we mentioned, sharing address space and resources also introduces the risk of data corruption and race conditions **if proper synchronization mechanisms** are not applied.
+But as we mentioned, sharing address space or resources also introduces the risk of data corruption and race conditions **if proper synchronization mechanisms** are not applied.
 Therefore, it is important to apply synchronization techniques such as **semaphores, lock variables, busy waiting** etc. to ensure data integrity.

-What threads add to the process is the ability to allow multiple executions to take place in the same process environment.
+What threads add to the process is the ability to allow multiple executions to take place in the same process environment to achieve a common goal.
 Having threads running in one process is analogue to the having processes running in one computer.
 In the former case, the threads share an address space and other resources in the process.
 In the latter case processes share physical memory, disks, printers, and other resources in the computer.

+So, we talked about the difference between single-threading and multiple-threading but we didn't compare multiprocessing and multithreading.

 ### Multiprogramming/Multiprocessing vs Multithreading

 Where do we implement these threads though ?